lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 in {{CDM23}}.
 The key format influences these binding properties.
-Per {{KEMMY24}}, ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded key format, but not MAL-BIND-K-CT nor MAL-BIND-K-PK.
+Per {{KEMMY24}}, ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded private key format, but not MAL-BIND-K-CT nor MAL-BIND-K-PK.
 Using the 64-byte seed format provides a step up in binding security, providing MAL-BIND-K-CT, but still not MAL-BIND-K-PK.